 - First, Histogen has finally published a summary of its presentation at the recent Stem Cell Summit in Boston that I discussed in my last “brief items of interest post” from April.
 After reading blog reader “Sam”‘s comment in the last post that he got a response from Histogen, I also e-mailed them.
 They sent me a pdf of their presentation that was made by CEO Dr. Gail Naughton: Histogen’s Presentation at the 5th Stem Cell Product Development and Commercialization Conference in Boston on April 27th, 2016.

 - Second, if you recall, a month ago I wrote a post on Follica’s surprising return from being taken as almost dead by many people.
 That post happened due to HLT forum member Xaser94’s great research, which he outlined in his now very popular thread.
 Several days ago, forum member “Noisette” made an interesting post in that same thread (see page 8) with a link to a 271 page prospectus document from PureTech Health (majority owner of Follica) from June 2015.
 There is a goldmine of information in there with some superb images.
 The main Follica section starts on page 101.
 Encouraging quote: “Through the administration of Follica’s procedure by a trained clinician and use of its at home ‘‘connected’’ device (meaning it is coupled with a digital service such as a companion smart- phone application) the company seeks, in the near-term, to significantly improve the treatment expectations and satisfaction of hair loss patients by providing a more effective alternative to current FDA-approved drugs.“

 I also want to give kudos to Mike, who e-mailed me some useful information on this development (this is the same Mike that I discussed in my Follica post from a month ago).
-This time, I will only paste part of Mike’s e-mail:
+This time, I will only paste part of his e-mail:

 “This section stands out – and there are many standouts –